 - The Berserker: Lots of literal berserkers (actual Vikings) appear in these books.

-- Broke Your Arm Punching Out Cthulhu: In the second book, Thorgil punches a demon in the face, and her hand becomes paralyzed because of it.
+- Broke Your Arm Punching Out Cthulhu: In the second book, Thorgil punches Satan in the face, but her hand becomes paralyzed because of it.

 - Confusion Fu / Insanity Immunity: Berserkers are immune to trolls' mind-reading powers because their mindless, frenzied style of fighting is impossible for the trolls to decipher.

-- Disabled Love Interest/Disabled Snarker: Thorgil becomes these after punching a demon in the face, which leaves her right hand paralyzed.
+- Disabled Love Interest/Disabled Snarker: Thorgil becomes these after punching Satan in the face, which leaves her right hand paralyzed.

 - Eldritch Abomination: A few appear, including one who appears to be Satan.
 (At least, that's what a Christian would call him.
 People from other religions see him differently; for example, Thorgil sees him as the Hell Hound Garm.)